rabbit-aaron/ragdoll/README.md

 # Why the name?
 Coming up with a good name that's not used in PyPI is hard, and my cat happens to be next to me when I initialise this project, hence the name.
 # Introduction
 Ragdoll is a small library that allows you to manage environment variables in your project easily.
-It allows you to convert environment variables into python types easily.
+It allows you to convert environment variables into Python objects easily.

-The project also included a extension for integrations with Django settings files.
+The project also provided an extension for integrations with Django settings files.

-Ragdoll aims to solve one problem and one problem only.
-With no external dependencies.
-It's design to be extensible so adding new features on it would be very easy.
+Ragdoll aims to solve one problem and one problem only, with no external dependencies.
+It's design to be extensible so adding new features on it would be very easy, there are some examples below.

 # Getting started
 ```python